 Our Company has only one class of share capital i.e. Equity Shares of face value of ₹10/- each only.
 All the issued Equity Shares are fully paid-up.
-Our Company has no outstanding convertible instruments as on the date of this Red Herring Prospectus.
+Our Company has no outstanding convertible instruments as on the date of the Red Herring Prospectus and this Prospectus.